-Back Back ļ 0 Back 1 6 The Rugvin Foundation Click on the italic Text to open the website to find the data Click on the italic Text to open the website to find the data The aim of the Rugvin Foundation is to conduct research which focuses on biodiversity, population dynamics, and the behaviour of cetaceans in the North Sea and the Eastern time of day time of day 10:38 Scheldt (Dutch: Oosterschelde).
-On top of that the Rugvin Foundation uses the gathered data to raise public awareness in the Dutch population by lectures and education. wind speed Zeelandbrug wind m/s wind speed 54 m/s A large part of the Dutch people doesn't know that cetaceans (whales and dolphins) such as wind direction Zeelandbrug wind ٥ wind direction value between 0 and 360 • the harbour porpoise (Phocoena phocoena) occur in Dutch (coastal) waters and in the Eastern Scheldt.
-By means of conducting water temp.1 Oosterschelde 4 °C water temp.1 value between -10 and 30°C °C more research on harbour porpoises and other cetaceans and focusing on raising awareness the Rugvin Foundation wants to contribute to the protection of these species.
+Back Back ļ 0 Back 1 6 The Rugvin Foundation Click of to open the v on the italic Text vebsite to find the data Click on the italic Text to open the website to find the data The aim of the Rugvin Foundation is to conduct research which focuses on biodiversity, population dynamics, and the behaviour of cetaceans in the North Sea and the Fastern time of day time of day time of day 10:38 Scheldt (Dutch: Oosterschelde).
+On top of that the Rugvin Foundation uses the gathered data to raise public awareness in the Dutch population by lectures and education. wind speed Zeelandbrug wind m/s wind speed 54 m/s A large part of the Dutch people doesn't know wind direction Zeelandbrug wind ٥ wind direction value between 0 and 360 • the harbour porpoise (Phocean phocean) occur in Dutch (coastal) waters and in the Eastern Scheldt.
+By means of conducting water temp.1 Oosterschelde 4 °C water temp.1 value between -10 and 30°C °C cetaceans and focusing on raising awareness the Rugvin Foundation wants to contribute to the protection of these species.
 Protection water temp.2 Plaat van Oude Tonge °C water temp.2 value between -10 and 30°C °C is not possible without knowledge and appreciation of these extraordinary creatures. water temp.3 Marollegat °C water temp.3 value between -10 and 30°C °C The Rugvin Foundation hopes that the aware- ness about cetaceans in the North Sea and the Eastern Scheldt will raise in the upcoming years in the Dutch's minds.
 Furthermore, the Rugvin water height Stavenisse cm water height 64 cm Foundation plays a key role in this and supports the politicians in charge with the collected information to guarantee the continued existence of the species. tides Stavenisse tides low tide between 40-59:59min For more information, please visit http://rugvin.nl/ Calculate Calculate